-The political editor at the Spectator and a commentator for The Times, Forsyth has consistently produced some of the best insider takes and scoops in the past year — and now finds himself plugged directly into the No. 10 nexus via Allegra Stratton: his wife, and the government’s Downing Street Press Secretary.
-A true Westminster Bubbler.
+The political editor at the Spectator and a commentator for The Times, Forsyth has consistently produced some of the best insider takes and scoops in the past year — and is plugged firmly into the Whitehall nexus.

 Sadiq Khan, politician

 The once-cushty job of Mayor of London has taken on a new tone in the pandemic.
 But Khan has risen to the challenge with purpose and conviction.
 A powerful force at regional and national level, he is a tireless worker and a brilliant collaborator.

 Boris Johnson, politician